 GLG Launches Social Impact Fellowship – World’s Largest Membership for Professional Learning and Expertise Now Open to Top Social Sector Young Leaders

-These Fellows join GLG’s community of leading investors, entrepreneurs, corporations, and consulting firms, who learn every day from academics, current and former C-suite executives, scientists, policy specialists, former public sector leaders, and other professional leaders.
-Fellows and their teams will work collaboratively with GLG research professionals to leverage the breadth and depth of this network to inform their strategic decisions and increase their impact.
+This nonprofit fellowship allows these Fellows to join GLG’s community of leading investors, entrepreneurs, corporations, and consulting firms, who learn every day from academics, current and former C-suite executives, scientists, policy specialists, former public sector leaders, and other professional leaders.
+Fellows and their teams will work collaboratively with GLG professionals to leverage the breadth and depth of this network to inform their strategic decisions and increase their impact.
 GLG’s total in-kind donation to the Fellows and their organizations is estimated at $1.4 million.

 “Our mission is to transform the way the world’s top professionals share expertise, learn, and make decisions.
 This vital one-to-one learning has been available to top professionals across the private sector, and now we’re making it available to the best and brightest innovators in the social sector, where the need for learning is particularly acute, and the opportunity for innovation especially rich,” said GLG President and CEO Alexander Saint-Amand.
 “These curious and innovative Fellows, already having a big impact, are the future of the social sector.
 We’re thrilled to partner with them as they scale their missions.”

 The 2014 Fellows were chosen from a diverse group of leading early-stage and growing nonprofits and social enterprises invited to apply and interview.
 The competitive selection process, which will occur annually, was based on organizations’ missions and models and on applicants’ articulation of how GLG’s resources would help them increase efficacy and scale at key moments in their organizational growth.